Handbook home

 Non-allowed subjects

-Students who have a degree in law from, or are admitted to practise in, a common law jurisdiction are not permitted to enrol in this subject except with the permission of the Associate Dean, Melbourne Law Masters.
+Students who have a degree in law from, or are admitted to practise in, a common law jurisdiction are not permitted to enrol in this subject except with the permission of the Director, Melbourne Law Masters.
+Contact the Law School Academic Support Office to request this enrolment.

 Recommended background knowledge